Biden pitches $174 billion electric vehicle plan in Michigan

 The White House has declined to say how Biden wants EV tax credits restructured or if he wants to hike credits.

 Biden faces resistance from many congressional Republicans on his EV focus.
-Republicans are set to release a counterproposal to Biden’s $2.3-trillion jobs and infrastructure plan as early as Tuesday and Republicans will meet with Biden’s commerce and transportation chiefs later on Capitol Hill.
+Republicans are set to release a counterproposal to Biden’s infrastructure plan as early as Tuesday and Republicans will meet with Biden’s commerce and transportation chiefs later on Capitol Hill.

 Biden backs new tax credits for zero-emission medium- and heavy-duty vehicles, which the White House notes “are major contributors to poor air quality” and the administration pegs as costing $10 billion.